benoitf/codenvy/docs/DOCKER.md

     add-node                             Adds a physical node to serve workspaces intto the codenvy cluster remove-node <ip>                     Removes the physical node from the codenvy cluster version                              Installed version and upgrade paths
-    upgrade                              Upgrades Codenvy from one version to another with migrations and backups download [--pull|--force|--offline]  Pulls Docker images for the current Codenvy version offline                              Saves codenvy Docker images into TAR files for offline install backup [--quiet|--skip-data] Backups codenvy configuration and data to CODENVY_BACKUP_FOLDER
+    upgrade                              Upgrades Codenvy to another version with migrations and backups download [--pull|--force|--offline]  Pulls Docker images for the current Codenvy version offline                              Saves codenvy Docker images into TAR files for offline install backup [--quiet|--skip-data] Backups codenvy configuration and data to CODENVY_BACKUP_FOLDER